 The contract was declared null and void.

 These two words both have the meaning of “a government tax on imports or exports”.
 So you may translate only one of them with the most appropriate translation.

-The seller shall pay all the custom duties and tariffs for export of the Equipment.
+The seller shall pay all the customs duties and tariffs for the export of the Equipment.

 c) By and between/ by and among.

-These two phrases express the same meaning which emphasize that the document is signed and performed only by the signing parties.
+These two phrases express the same meaning which emphasizes that the document is signed and performed only by the signing parties.

 This Non-Disclosure Agreement (“Agreement”) is made this ** day of ** by and between A and B.

 “Jointly” means that both parties have joint liability.
 In this case, for example, if one party breaches a contract, the full amount of the obligation falls to the other party.
 As such, one or both of the parties can be sued for the full obligation.
 In contrast, “severally” means that the parties are only responsible for their share of the obligation.

 When an agreement states “jointly and severally”, a claim may be made to any party in the agreement, similar to joint liability.
 It is up to the parties to sort out their share of the liability.
 Please see the following sentence:

 A warranty, representations, undertaking, indemnity, covenant or agreement on the part of two or more persons binds them jointly and severally.